-The book has believable characterizations, very accurate dialog, and portrays the kids' home and school lives very realistically.
+The book has believable characterizations and very accurate dialogue, and portrays the kids' home and school lives very realistically.
 This makes it an excellent aversion of the most common mistakes children's book authors make, considering that most of them have never been really good at portraying kids or their lives this realistically, especially while still being fun to read.

 This book contains examples of: